lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 A <code>sessions</code> endpoint is available to issue a new authentication token on login and disposing it on logout.

-The goal of the tutorial is building the base of an up-to-date, well tested, minimal and functional backend API that can be used for client applications such as Angular, Ember web apps or even Mobile apps.
-Have a look to the previous tutorials to have an idea of the differences with the last examples.
+The goal of the tutorial is building the base of an up-to-date, well tested, minimal and functional backend API that can be used for clients such as Angular/Ember web apps or even Mobile applications.
+Take a look to the previous tutorials to have an idea of the differences with those examples.

 ## Requirements